Underactive thyroid (hypothyroidism) is when your thyroid gland doesn’t make enough thyroid hormone.

 - testing your muscle strength.

-If you have low thyroid hormone level but no symptoms, your doctor might suggest more blood tests every 6 or 12 months to monitor your thyroid function.
-If you have low thyroid hormone level and symptoms, your doctor might recommend you take regular tablets of thyroid hormone (specifically one called T4, also known as thyroxine or levothyroxine).
+Treatment depends on the cause of your underactive thyroid.
+If you have low thyroid hormone levels but no symptoms, your doctor might suggest checking blood tests every 6 or 12 months to monitor your thyroid function.
+If you have symptoms of underactive thyroid, you will probably need to take thyroid hormone tablets every morning (known as thyroxine or levothyroxine).

-- Thyroxine needs to be started slowly, so the dose you take and how often are gradually built up to reach the right level.
+- Thyroxine needs to be started slowly, so the dose you take is gradually built up to reach the right level.
 This usually takes about 6 weeks.

-- Having regular blood tests every 6 to 12 months is important because it allows your doctor to check your thyroid hormone level and adjust the dosage of your thyroxine if necessary.
+- Having regular blood tests every 6–12 months allows your doctor to check your thyroid hormone level and adjust the dosage of your thyroxine if necessary.

 - The amount of thyroxine you need can change over time because the function of your thyroid gland may change over time.

-Talk to your doctor if you are using thyroxine and are planning to or have become pregnant.
-This is because the amount of thyroxine you need can increase.
+- Talk to your doctor if you are taking thyroxine and are planning to or have become pregnant.
+This is because your body may need a different amount of thyroid hormone during pregnancy.